French mastiff

 The breed was officially recognized by the French Kennel Club in 1948 and later by the American Kennel Club in 2008.
 Today, the French Mastiff is primarily kept as a companion and family dog, but they are also used in search and rescue, therapy work, and as guard dogs.

-Overall, the French Mastiff has a long and rich history as a working dog in France, and continues to be a beloved breed around the world.
+Overall, the French Mastiff has a long and rich history as a working dog in France and continues to be a beloved breed around the world.

-Highlights & Features of French Mastiff
+Highlights of French Mastiff

 Loyal and Protective: French Mastiffs are known for their loyalty and protective nature, making them excellent watchdogs and companions.